henrysun9074/website/src/content/projects/project-1.md

 <div></div>

 <p class="project-description">Q2: I'm using sklearn for training a simple random forest classifier. eDNA data was in the form of a .csv with relative abundance values (ranging from 0 to 1) for several dozen detected species.
 For classification purposes, read abundance was converted to a binary format where all species detected at a particular site were represented as a 1.
 The model was then asked to predict the presence/absence of each species using surface and bottom temperature, salinity, and stratification.
-For the remainder of the project (~3 weeks), I will focus on building a more detailed classifier aiming to identify presence of fish communities (defined using K-means clustering maps) across different seasons using similar oceanographic variables.</p>
+Then, I used k-means clustering to identify the optimal # of fish communities by season, group eDNA stations into communities, and predict community assignment from the same oceanographic variables. </p>

 <div></div>